 - (A) A change order is a amendment to the original contract that may include but is not limited to changes in the dollar value of the contract or the time for completion.
 Change Orders shall be submitted for approval to the Construction Section, unless exempted, after agreement is reached by the Agency, Design Professional, and the contractor as to the change.
 A Change Order is not effective until approved by the Construction Section.
 Emergency change orders may be effective by following the same rules as emergency contracts.
 The distribution of change orders will be the same as the original contract. - (B) Unless exempted, the Agency must submit in writing to the Construction Section, a request for a change order.
 The letter must state the work to be accomplished and the exact dollar amount.
 The request must state the work to be accomplished or deleted, the dollar amount of the work, and justification for change in the contract time.
 In addition to the Construction Section's review of the change order, the Architectural Section or Engineering Section, or both, shall review and approve any changes regarding the scope of the project within its jurisdiction.
-Submittals shall be in one (1) original and four (4) copies with appropriate backup.
-For projects which do not involve a Design Professional three (3) copies with appropriate back up shall be submitted.
+Submittals shall be in one (1) original and five (5) copies with appropriate backup.
+For projects which do not involve a Design Professional three (3) copies with appropriate back up shall be submitted. - (C) Once approved, the Construction Section, the Agency or the Design Professional may prepare the change order and have the contractor and the Agency and the Design Professional execute it.
+After the signatures have been received the Construction Section, will approve the change order and mail a copy to the contractor, the Agency and the Design Professional, as well as maintain a copy of the change order in the project file.

-- (C) Once approved, the Construction Section, the Agency or the Design Professional may prepare the change order and have the contractor and the Agency and the Design Professional execute it.
-After the signatures have been received the Construction Section, will approve the change order and mail a copy to the contractor, the Agency and the Design Professional, as well as maintain a copy of the change order in the project file. - (D) Change orders shall be approved by the Construction Section, before work is done, unless prior approval by the Construction Section has been granted.
-Emergency change orders may be affected by following the procedures as set forth in § 4-204 for emergency contracts.
-Distribution of such will remain the same as for contracts. - (E) The Construction Section shall not be responsible for review nor approval of change orders on exempt contracts (those below \$25,000 Refer to § 4-101) unless the change order increases the total contract amount to \$25,000.00 or more.
-If the exempt contract is increased to \$25,000 or more by a change order, the Agency shall seek approval from the Construction Section by submitting the original contract or purchase order along with justification for the increase under the sole source methods.
+- (D) Change orders shall be approved by the Construction Section, before work is done, unless prior approval by the Construction Section has been granted.
+Emergency change orders may be affected by following the procedures as set forth in § 4-202 for emergency contracts.
+Distribution of such will remain the same as for contracts. - (E) The Construction Section shall not be responsible for review nor approval of change orders on exempt contracts (Refer to § 4-101) unless the change order increases the total contract amount to more than the exempt amount.
+If the exempt contract is increased to more than the exempt amount by a change order, the Agency shall seek approval from the Construction Section by submitting the original contract or purchase order along with justification for the increase under the sole source methods.
 Under no circumstances shall an Agency abuse this process to subvert any law or regulation relating to capital improvements.

-4-402 INSPECTIONS
+4-402 CONSTRUCTION OBSERVATIONS

-The Construction Section has the responsibility of inspecting all projects.
-The Construction Section will make periodic checks on all projects, which are \$25,000.00 or more.
-If the Agency has inspection issues, which need to be addressed regarding the contractor or the project, the Agency should immediately notify the Construction Section.
-Pre-construction meetings may include a SBS Inspector or designee.

-When the project is presumed to be complete, the Construction Section shall be notified by the appropriate entity so that a final inspection may be performed.
+- A) The Construction Section has the responsibility of construction observations on all projects unless exempted.
+The Construction Section will make periodic checks on all projects, which are \$20,000.00 or more, unless exempted.
+If the Agency has capital improvement project issues, which need to be addressed involving the contractor or the project or both, the Agency should immediately notify the Construction Section.
+Preconstruction meetings may include SBS personnel. - B) When the project is presumed to be complete, the Construction Section shall be notified by the appropriate entity so that a final project construction observation review may be performed.
 Final pay requests and release of retainage will not be approved by the Construction Section until all close out procedures have been completed.
 See § 4-500 through § 4-504.